dbilanoski/100-days-of-code/log.md

-# 366 Days Of Code Log - Danilo Bilanoski
+# 366 Days Of Code Log - Round1 - Danilo Bilanoski

 ## Challenge Goals & Planning

 ### Primary Commitment
+> <s>I will code for at least half hour every day for the next 366 days.</s>

-> I will code for at least half hour every day for the next 366 days.
+> I will code for at least and hour every day for the next 100 days.
+It had to be changed to 100, explanation [here](#day-100-april-29th-2020).

 ### Broad Goals
 - Revisit HTML, CSS & responsive design principles